Revolution-Game-Creation-Group/200wordrpg.github.io/index.md

 This small tabletop game design challenge exists for two primary reasons:

-**1) Encourage participants to make a complete Role-Playing Game**.
+**1) Encourage everyone to make a complete Role-Playing Game**.
 It's hard to work on a game, and much harder to finish one.
 This is an opportunity for participants to brainstorm, write, edit, playtest, and polish a game idea from start to finish.

 **2) To provide a collection of ideas that the community may build upon.** These entries are released under the [Creative Commons license]({{site.baseurl}}/licensing) to promote collaboration and innovation.
 It is our hope that new designers and old pros alike will use these interesting ideas and work together to expand them into something greater.